OpenVPN/openvpn3-linux/README.md

 * openvpn3-service-backend

-  This is more or less a helper service.
-This gets started with root privileges, and only the session manager is by default allowed to use this service.
-The only task this service has is to start a new VPN client backend processes (the tunnel instances)
+  This is more or less a helper service and is only used by the session manager The only task this service has is to start a new VPN client backend processes (the VPN tunnel instances)

 * openvpn3-service-client

   This is to be started by the openvpn3-service-backend only.
-And one such process is started per VPN client.
+One such process is started per VPN client.
 Once it has started, it registers itself with the session manager and the session manager provides it with the needed details so it can retrieve the proper configuration from the configuration